ebfaler/REACT-full-stack-app/README.md

 - Used JavaScript and JSX to build out the components for the application in a modular fashion.
 - Used React Router to set up routes.
-- Used the Fetch API or a tool like Axios to fetch data from the REST API.
+- Used the Fetch API to fetch data from the REST API.
 - Allowed users to sign up and use basic authentication to support users signing in.
 - Added to the supplied CSS to personalize the project.